Dylag/BlackJack/README.md

 3) online users list
 4) readt/not ready player state tracker
 5) in backend you can check out methods for game, such as taking cards, counting points, etc

-(I just need to study more sprint topics to finish (ha-ha) this project)